Updated 14th April 2022

 7. Lean protein and poultry

-However, be sure to avoid eating the skin if you’re looking to manage your insulin resistance — even if you’ve cooked the bird skin-on, which is fine.
-This is because the skin is high in poor quality fat, which isn’t good for heart health.
+However, avoid eating the skin if you’re looking to manage your insulin resistance — even if you’ve cooked the bird skin-on, which is fine.

 Other lean sources of protein include: